Cryptoeconomics/cryptoeconomics.github.io/BTC.md

 title: Investment Advice - BTC <font color="grey" size="4">(In Progress)</font>
 ---

-<b>Chapter Summary:</b> How do I invest intelligentlly in Bitcoin and is it worth my money?
-Well in this chapter we will show the many opinions that exsist about Bitcoin, the first cryptocurrency made.
+<b>Chapter Summary:</b> Is Bitcoin a good investment?
+This chapter will contain a diversity of opinions and their justifications.